 Rug Cleaning After a Fire

-We also offer a range of specialized cleaning methods:
+We offer a range of specialized cleaning methods:

-- Bonnet Cleaning: A less aggressive method for short piled carpets.
+- Bonnet Cleaning: A less aggressive method for short pile carpets.

 - Hot Water Extraction: A deeper cleaning method for all carpet types.